 People's Choice Chili (PC): ICS requires PC per adult and youth contestant, not per category.
 The amount required will be determined by the individual cook-off.
-ICS recommends the requirement of 2 gallons with entry fee(s), OR 4 gallons without entry fee(s).
+ICS recommends the requirement of 2 gallons with entry fee(s), OR 4 gallons in lieu of entry fee(s).